Joy Buolamwini: Early life and education

 Buolamwini was born in Edmonton, Alberta, grew up in Mississippi, and attended Cordova High School in Cordova, Tennessee.
-At age nine, she was inspired by Kismet, the MIT robot, and taught herself XHTML, JavaScript and PHP.
+At the age of nine, she was inspired by Kismet, the MIT robot, and taught herself XHTML, JavaScript and PHP.
 As a student-athlete, she was a competitive pole vaulter and played basketball.
 In a podcast episode she recorded on Brené Brown's show "Dare to Lead", she recalls completing her AP Physics homework between basketball break times.

 As an undergraduate, Buolamwini studied computer science at the Georgia Institute of Technology, where she researched health informatics.
-Buolamwini graduated as a Stamps President's Scholar from Georgia Tech in 2012, and was the youngest finalist of the Georgia Tech InVenture Prize in 2009.
+She graduated as a Stamps President's Scholar from Georgia Tech in 2012, and was the youngest finalist of the Georgia Tech InVenture Prize in 2009.

 Buolamwini is a Rhodes Scholar, a Fulbright fellow, a Stamps Scholar, an Astronaut Scholar, and an Anita Borg Institute scholar.
 As a Rhodes Scholar, she studied learning and technology at the University of Oxford, where she was a student based at Jesus College, Oxford.
 During her scholarship she took part in the first formal Service Year, working on community focused projects.
-She was awarded a Master's Degree in Media Arts & Sciences from MIT in 2017 for research supervised by Ethan Zuckerman.
+She was awarded a master's degree in Media Arts & Sciences from MIT in 2017 for research supervised by Ethan Zuckerman.
 She was awarded a PhD degree in Media Arts & Sciences from the MIT Media Lab in 2022 with a thesis on Facing the Coded Gaze with Evocative Audits and Algorithmic Audits.